yogso/music-generation/README.md

 -When trying to run the file you will be asked if you want to create a copy in Google Drive, accept and open the generated copy in colab.

--Run the cells of the file in the established order.
+-Run the cells of the file in the established order modifying the parameters that you consider convenient.